April 15, 2021

 For Growth and larger, I would recommend Looker.
 The only reason I wouldn’t recommend it for the smaller company stages is that the cost is much higher than alternatives such as Metabase.
 With Looker, you define your data model in LookML, which Looker then uses to provide a drag-and-drop interface for end-users that enables them to build their own visualizations without needing to write SQL.
 This lets your analytics team scale by not getting bogged down answering one-off questions from end-users or having to build every chart or graph that your users need.

 There are really only two choices here — Segment and RudderStack.
 They are both affordable in the First Step and Seed Stages, but RudderStack scales much better through the Growth, Mature, and Enterprise phases.

 Segment: Segment is a mature product with a heavy lean towards marketing and now revenue operations users.
 While Segment will sync your data to your data warehouse, a lot of features are restricted to only use data that is in Segment itself.
 This means it’s difficult to unlock the real power of your data.
 Also, with MTU-based pricing, you can be forced into situations where you’re trying to determine if implementing new telemetry is worth the cost.

 RudderStack: RudderStack doesn’t store any data (they enable you to build a CDP on your own warehouse) and their event stream capabilities are as good or better than Segment.
-Also, they offer Cloud Extract (ELT) and Warehouse Actions (reverse-ETL), meaning you don’t have to manage your event stream separately from your other pipelines.
+Also, they offer ETL and Reverse-ETL, meaning you don’t have to manage your event stream separately from your other pipelines.
 Lastly, because they are open source, there’s no vendor lock-in.